 Responsibilities in your resume don’t tell the reader what you’ve done.
 They tell them what you were supposed to do.
-Additionally, describing your responsibilities in a resume only position you to meet baseline requirements.
+Additionally, describing your job responsibilities in a resume only positions you to meet baseline requirements.
 After all, most candidates for the same position have probably held the same responsibilities.

-Subtle design elements help this financial planning and analysis resume stand out and get attention.
+Subtle resume design elements also help this example resume stand out and get attention.

 Two graphics on the front page add eye appeal while reinforcing the key points of the resume.
-If this resume was run through an applicant tracking sytem (ATS), it woudl just skip over the graphics and move on to the next text section.
+If this resume was run through an applicant tracking sytem (ATS), it would just skip over the graphics and move on to the next text section.

 The signature strengths section in the summary provides a convenient place to include extra keywords.
 Keywords are essential if you want your resume to be recalled from an applicant tracking system (ATS).
 But, while it is helpful to include them in the summary, it is also important that you include them in the body of the resume, used in context.